-These items may measure, for example, your interests regarding leisure activities, work-related activities, people with whom you prefer to work, and school subjects.
-To get the most accurate results, you must answer each question as honestly as possible.
+Taking an interest inventory requires completing a questionnaire with a series of items about your likes and dislikes.
+They will measure, for example, your interests regarding leisure activities, work-related tasks, people with whom you prefer to work, and school subjects.
+To get the most accurate results, answer each question as honestly as possible.
 There are no right or wrong answers.
-The counselor won't judge you based on your choices.
+The counselor won't judge you based on your responses.

 Getting and Understanding Your Results

-The Self-Directed Search (SDS), published by PAR (Psychological Assessment Resources, Inc.), can be used online for a small fee.
-After completing the assessment, you will receive a printable report containing a list of occupations that most closely match your interests.
+The Self-Directed Search (SDS), published by PAR (Psychological Assessment Resources, Inc.), is available online for a small fee.
+You will receive a printable report containing a list of occupations that most closely match your interests.

-The O*Net Interest Profiler is a free assessment that is one of several tools that are part of O*Net Online, a project sponsored by the U.S. Department of Labor/Employment and Training Administration.
+The O*Net Interest Profiler is a free assessment and one of several tools that are part of O*Net Online, a project sponsored by the Employment and Training Administration of the U.S. Department of Labor.
+There are a few versions of the Interest Profiler including a short-form web-based version, a mobile one, and a pen-and-pencil form that can be printed out at home.

 Career Cruising is an assessment tool that many public libraries offer to their visitors for free.
 It generates a list of occupations after users answer questions about their interests.
 You can then explore those careers from within the Career Cruising database.
 Check with the reference staff at your local library to see if it offers this resource.